gauditech/gaudi-docs/docs/reference/apis.md

 ##### `alias`

 Alias is used as a name in `context` for newly created record.
-Propety is optional.
+Property is optional.

 ##### Syntax